Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintA/us008/01.requirements-engineering/Readme.md

 >
 > **b)** 33480 (there is a difference minor than 5% of the number of kms of the checkup frequency).

+**Not clarified by the client:**
+> **Question:** I'm not sure if I understood everything about US08.
+In this US we should only list the vehicles that need a check up (surpass the check up frequency in KM) or that will shortly need a check up (5% to the check up frequency *already said in another post*), correct?
+If so, the information about the checkup frequency for each vehicle should be asked in US07?
+>
+> **What I did:** For a vehicle to be listed for a checkup I need to have their data in US07.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** All required fields must be filled in.
 * **AC2:** The system should accurately determine which vehicles are due for a check-up based on their maintenance/check-up frequency and current mileage.
+* **AC3:** The generated list should include relevant details such as plate, brand, model, current KM, maintenance/check-up frequency, and last check-up date.
+* **AC4:** The list should contain vehicles that have either exceeded the maintenance/check-up frequency or are within 5% of it.

 ### 1.4.
 Found out Dependencies

 * There is a dependency on "US006 - Register a Vehicle" as a vehicle must exist before being listed for a check up.